 What is the difference between the Enrichment and Immersion Programs?

 In the Immersion program core content curriculum is taught in Spanish, including language arts.
-Supplemental literacy instruction in English is also included daily in these classrooms.
-All teachers in the immersion program are native Spanish-speakers.
-The goal of the immersion program is that students will leave the program able to read, write and speak Spanish.
-Students who complete the immersion program at Casa have been able to gain two year of high school language credit.
+Supplemental literacy instruction in English is also included in these classrooms.
+All teachers in the Immersion program are native Spanish-speakers.
+The goal of the Immersion program is that students will leave the program able to read, write and speak Spanish.
+Students who complete the Immersion program at Casa have been able to gain two years of high school language credit.
 Charter students usually enter this program in Kindergarten.
-Admission to the immersion program after kindergarten is done in special circumstances after an initial written, oral and listening proficiency assessment.
+Admission to the Immersion program after kindergarten is done in special circumstances after an initial written, oral and listening proficiency assessment.

 What is dual-language/immersion education?

-What does the research say about second language acquisition?
+What does research show about second language acquisition?